swift-nav/libsbp/HOWTO.md

    running a release.
 [Install Nixpkgs](https://nixos.org/nix/download.html) and then run `nix-shell` prior to running `make all`.

-2. Run make tagets for each language and re-tag.
+2. Run make targets for each language and re-tag.
 For python:

     ```shell
     make python